 How to Claim Compensation from Smartwings

-It’s important to be aware of the process of claiming the compensation you’re entitled to under EU Regulation 261/2004.
-Here’s what you need to do:
+It’s crucial to understand the process of claiming the compensation you deserve under EU Regulation 261/2004.
+Here’s the process:

 - Let our experts help you.
 Once you submit the form, our team will take over.
-We know the EU laws comprehensively and will do our best to secure your compensation.
-You only incur a fee if we win your case.
+We understand the EU laws comprehensively and will strive to get you your compensation.
+You are only charged if we win your case.

-Keep in mind that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
-No matter whether your flight was delayed as a result of operational reasons or mechanical problems, if it was not caused by extraordinary circumstances such as inclement weather or air traffic control decisions, you have a right to compensation.
+Don’t forget that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
+Regardless of whether your flight was delayed as a result of operational issues or technical difficulties, if it was not caused by extraordinary circumstances like adverse weather conditions or air traffic control decisions, you are entitled to compensation.

 Which Smartwings Flights are Covered by EU261?